Pascal DA SILVA DipAc DipCHM Msc

 Member of the British Acupuncture Council (MBAcC 2007)

-I applied for membership in 2007 when I arrived in the UK and became a full member of the
+I applied for membership in 2007 when I arrived in the UK and became a full member of the British Acupuncture Council.

 The acupuncture I practice integrates “5 Element Acupuncture”, “Channels Acupuncture” and “Traditional Chinese Medicine (TCM)” more specifically for the practice of Herbal Medicine.